TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/51 - Colossians/Colossians 4/Colossians 4.15.md

 ---

-Salute the brethren that are in Laodicea, and Nymphas, and the church that is in their house.
+Greet the brothers who are in Laodicea, and Nymphas, and the assembly that is in his house.